Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Method

 \subsection{Motion Compensation}

-As introduced in \cite{contrastmax}, we utilize the principle of motion compensation as a core step in our processing.
-Specifically, we use the flow estimate $\mathcal{F}$ to deblur the events to a reference time $t_\text{ref}$ by changing its pixel coordinate $\mathbf{x}_i = (x_i, y_i)$ in the following way:
+We utilize the principle of motion compensation \cite{contrastmax} as a core step in our processing.
+Specifically, we use the flow estimate $\mathcal{F}$ to deblur the events to a reference time $t_\text{ref}$ by changing its pixel coordinate $\mathbf{x}_i = (x_i, y_i)$ as follows:

-Ideally, under the assumption of brightness constancy and linear motion, the ideal flow would cancel out all the motion in the events, leading to a static event representation without any motion.
-An illustration of the comparison before and after such motion compensation can be seen in \cref{fig:cover}.
-The collapsed view where all bins of the event representation $\mathcal{E}$ are projected onto the same 2D plane reveals the deblurred events exhibit less motion and moving objects appear static with sharp edges.
+Assuming brightness constancy and linear motion, the ideal flow should neutralize motion in events, resulting in a static representation without any motion.
+The effect of such motion compensation is depicted in \cref{fig:cover}.
+By projecting all bins of event representation $\mathcal{E}$ onto the same 2D plane, deblurred events show reduced motion, making moving objects appear static with sharp edges.
 Refer to the supplementary video for a dynamic illustration.